 Some of Ms. Martinez's notable federal trials include:

 - a six-week international sex trafficking case

 - a month-long sex trafficking case involving 50 adult victims from across the U.S.

 - a two-week, multimillion-dollar healthcare fraud case against the owner of a medical clinic

-- a three-week, multimillion-dollar healthcare fraud case against two physicians
+- a three-week, multimillion-dollar healthcare fraud case against two physicians, and

 - a nine-day, multimillion-dollar U.S. Department of Education fraud case against the owners of a vocational school

-In addition, Ms. Martinez has extensive experience teaching and conducting training courses.
-She conducted and created anti-trafficking and money laundering training sessions for law enforcement, prosecutors, victim advocates and members of the financial industry throughout the U.S. and in foreign countries, including Mexico, The Bahamas, St. Lucia, Barbados, Portugal, Latvia, Poland, Bulgaria and Iceland.
+Ms. Martinez also has extensive experience teaching and conducting training courses.
+She conducted and created anti-trafficking and anti-money laundering training sessions for law enforcement, prosecutors, victim advocates and members of the financial industry throughout the U.S. and in foreign countries, including Mexico, The Bahamas, St. Lucia, Barbados, Portugal, Latvia, Poland, Bulgaria and Iceland.
 She taught trial advocacy to law enforcement and prosecutors in Chile and a session about computer crimes to representatives of financial institutions in Peru.
+She also taught judges from India about handling human trafficking cases at the Central and East European Law Initiative (CEELI) Institute in Prague, in a program sponsored in partnership by the Federal Judicial Center for United States federal courts, the National Judicial Academy of India, and the CEELI.
 In addition, Ms. Martinez teaches a human trafficking seminar at the University of Miami School of Law.